google/periph/doc/drivers/CONTRIBUTING.md

 ### Conduct

-While this project is not related to the Go project itself, `pio` abides to the same code of conduct as the Go project as described at https://golang.org/conduct. `pio` doesn't yet have a formal committee (help's appreciated), please email directly `maruel@chromium.org` for issues encountered.
+While this project is not related to the Go project itself, `periph` abides to the same code of conduct as the Go project as described at https://golang.org/conduct. `periph` doesn't yet have a formal committee (help's appreciated), please email directly `maruel@chromium.org` for issues encountered.